Wrexham and Ellesmere Railway: Wrexham and Ellesmere Railway

-Wrexham was a centre of mineral extraction, and the London and North Western Railway was steadily developing interests in the district.
+Wrexham was a centre of mineral extraction, and the London and North Western Railway (LNWR) was steadily developing interests in the district.
 A connection between Ellesmere and Wrexham would be a useful link in a chain of lines serving that purpose.
 The Manchester, Sheffield and Lincolnshire Railway had an interest in the development also, and was prepared to collaborate with the LNWR in encouraging a local scheme.